chleighton1/chleighton1/README.md

 👋 Hello!
 I'm Charles, product focused Software Engineer who thrives in dynamic environments where innovation and collaboration are at the forefront.

-🚀 Recently, I completed a Software Engineer Internship at Matt Young Media, where I was immersed in building full-stack web applications using TypeScript, React, Node, Express, and MongoDB.
+👨‍💻 Currently working as a Junior Full Stack Developer at Cinemaloop, helping to champion inclusion and connections among diverse movie fans and cinema subculture.

 **Background**
-- 🎬 9 years in post-production for film/tv industry
+- 🎬 Post-production for film/tv
-- 🍽️ Work in bars and resturants
+- 🍽️ Hospitality

-👨‍💻 Looking to take my background and use it to build great tools and solutions
+🎯 Looking to take my background and use it to build great tools and solutions

-🔧 JavaScript, TypeScript, React, Express, Nextjs, TailwindCSS, Python and Flask 🔧
+🔧 JavaScript, TypeScript, React, Express, Nextjs, TailwindCSS, Material UI, Python and Flask 🔧

 - 🔗 [LinkedIn](https://www.linkedin.com/in/charlesleighton)
 - 🌐 [www.chleighton.live](https://www.chleighton.live)